In a recent post we demystified how to get great looking eyebrows. In this post we tackle a hot beauty trend — color correction.

 Here we will use the pastel hues — green, lavender, pink.
 Green works well to cancel the redness of a pimple, pale pink for dark spots and yellow for under the eye.

-As I mentioned, there is a wide selection of products now available on the market for color correction.
-I scheduled a makeup session with Kate Goodell at Sephora in San Francisco (Powell Street) to pick her brain about some of the best new products to try at home to get my inner glow going strong or to neutralize the occasional blemish.
+There is a wide selection of products now available on the market for color correction.
+Here are some products to try at home to get your inner glow going strong or to neutralize the occasional blemish.

 Color Correcting Primers